Glossary of Neurodivergent Therapy Lingo

 Emotional dysregulation is part of emotional regulation, and part of being human!

-The goal, however, is not constant calm!
-The goal is more and more ability to shift flexibly between our natural states of emotional regulation and dysregulation, and to find the supports we need to help our nervous system adapt to keep us safe.
+It is more and more ability to shift flexibly between our natural states of emotional regulation and dysregulation, and to find the supports we need to help our nervous system adapt to keep us safe.

-Emotional Regulation is a Function of Executive Function
+Emotional Regulation is Part of Executive Function

 When we’re in danger, our brains re-allocate the blood, glucose, and oxygen away from the parts of our brain that run our executive function and toward our large muscles - so we can run!
 Bye bye, brain resources.

 In times of stress (acute or prolonged) or sickness, we may not even have all of our executive function, and thus our emotional regulation, available to us.
-While most days we don’t have the same survival stresses our ancestors did with running from saber tooth tigers, relational stress is now what our brains as bonding mammals consider our biggest threat most of the time.
+While most days we don’t have the same survival stresses our ancestors did with running from saber tooth tigers, relational stress is now what our brains, as bonding mammals, consider our biggest threat most of the time.
 Hello, rejection sensitivity dysphoria and feeling misunderstood as a neurodivergent person.

 We say all this to normalize emotional dysregulation and we hope help take the shame-ey stuff out of it.
 But there’s indeed hope for feeling better . .